-The Click or tap here to enter text.
-School Crisis, Emergency Management, and Medical Emergency Response Plan (CMP) has been developed in collaboration with and is coordinated with all appropriate public health and safety agencies within Click or tap here to enter text. and with state and federal emergency operations plans.
-The planning process has been informed by appropriate hazard analyses and risk assessments and addresses actions taken before an emergency to prevent, protect from, and mitigate the impact on life or property, actions to be taken during an emergency to respond to the emergency and minimize its impact on life or property, and actions taken after an emergency to recover from its impact on life or property.
+The [School Division] School Crisis, Emergency Management, and Medical Emergency Response Plan (CMP) has been developed in collaboration with and is coordinated with all appropriate public health and safety agencies within [jurisdiction] and with state and federal emergency operations plans.
+The planning process has been informed by appropriate hazard analyses and risk assessments and addresses actions taken before an emergency to prevent, protect from, and mitigate the impact on life or property; actions to be taken during an emergency to respond to the emergency and minimize its impact on life or property; and actions taken after an emergency to recover from its impact on life or property.

-Collaboration with public health and safety agencies continues for the purpose of further developing and implementing strategies to prevent, mitigate, prevent, prepare for, and in the event of an incident, respond to, and effectively recover and restore the safety and security to the school community.
-In accordance with the Code of Virginia § 22.1-279.8.D, Click or tap here to enter text. maintains agreements with the following agencies to assist in planning, training, emergency response, and recovery:
+Collaboration with public health and safety agencies continues for the purpose of further developing and implementing strategies to prevent, mitigate, prevent, prepare for, and in the event of an incident, respond, effectively recover, and restore safety and security to the school community.
+In accordance with the Code of Virginia § 22.1-279.8.D, [School Division] maintains agreements with the following agencies to assist in planning, training, emergency response, and recovery:

 Position or Designee Agency Contact Name

 Chief Law Enforcement Officer

 Fire Chief

 Chief of Emergency Medical

 Services Agency

-Executive Director of Regional Emergency Medical Services Council
+Executive Director of Regional

+Emergency Medical Services

+Council

 Emergency Management Official

 Health Department Official